 - 13.1.
 The total campaign expenditure for any individual candidate must not exceed \$200. - 13.2.
 The full market value of any individual or collaborated campaign material used to promote the campaign must be incorporated into the total costs of the campaign. - 13.3.
 Candidates must not use any OUSA resources in the course of the campaign, including but not limited to OUSA related websites, printing and social networking web pages. - 13.4.
+Candidates must lodge a preliminary financial return with the returning officer prior to the voting period.
+This must set out any expenditure to date (with receipts attached where applicable), and any predicted expenditure throughout the voting period. - 13.4.1.
+Any expenditure during the voting period not included on the preliminary financial return must only be made after consulting with the returning officer to ensure the candidate remains within the campaign expenditure limits set out in 13.1 - 13.5.
 Candidates must complete the financial return form (with receipts attached where applicable), and lodge with the Returning Officer no more than three (3) working days following the close of voting.